amboxer21/ImageCapture/README.md

 >Most options are interchangeable, it's just a matter of what you wish to accomplish!

 ### Example use cases
-1) You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification you will receive - No autologin or location options are required.
+1) You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification ImageCapturePy will send - No autologin or location options are required.

    ```sudo python imagecapture.py -c -e 'example@gmail.com' -p 'password'```